PurpleBooth/ellipsis/docs/operations.md

 location you desire.

 Here we link a file from one location to another.
-To do this we first need a file to copy
+To do this we first need a file to link

 ``` shell,script(name="link-step-create-hello-world",expected_exit_code=0)
 echo "Hello, world!" > source.txt